jzumsteg/zumstegs-blog/_posts/2021-09-30-la-ferté-alais-airshow-2.md

 Now, I don't want to rag on other airshows, but often they are fly-bys of some interesting airplanes and then about 450 aerobatic demonstrations.
 One aerobatic display is good, two not so good and from three on, boring! *La Ferté Alais* takes a different approach.
 Many of the planes on display here fly in staged "actions."
 For instance, there were a number of World War I airplanes, and they all took to the sky at the same time and staged a mock dogfight.
 That was followed by vignettes with airplanes from between the wars, then World War II airplanes, then more modern planes.
 In between lots of planes took off, flew by a couple times and landed, all right in front of us.

 The last two performances were *Patrouille de France* and a solo demonstration by a Dassault Rafale. *Patrouille de France* is the French Air Force demonstration team, like the U.S. Navy's Blue Angels and the U.S. Air Force's Thunderbirds.
-Now I've seen the Blue Angels many times and I gotta say, *Patrouille de France* does some stuff I've never&nbsp;seen the Blue Angels do.
+Now I've seen the Blue Angels many times and I gotta say, *Patrouille de France* does some stuff I've never seen the Blue Angels do.
 This was followed by a solo demonstration by the Rafale, which is absolutely jaw-dropping.

 A very fun day with good friends and great airplanes; what could be better?
 <h2 style="font-family: verdana;">Pix:</h2>